GaurangGupte/pedi-cards-crisis/README.md

 # Pedi Cardiac Crisis

 This app under development will contain peer-reviewed algorithms for treating pediatric cardiac crises.
+This application is a fork of the Pedi Crisis 2.0 app (https://github.com/MikeA1/pedi-crisis).
+We greatly thank the Pedi Crisis 2.0 app team for their efforts.